 EATS Recommended Publications

-Papers on electric aircraft presented at the EATS event may be submitted for publication in AIAA and IEEE journals.
-Information on these journals are listed below.
+Work on electric aircraft presented at the EATS Symposium may be extended, by their author, for publication in AIAA and IEEE journals.
+These journals, as well as their scopes (from their respective websites), are listed below:

 AIAA’s Journal of Propulsion and Power